 Use Common Sense

 Today, playing that “game” is a very real exercise for many who believe in preparedness.

 Our forebears routinely stocked pantries and root cellars with new stores of fresh produce, home canned fruits and vegetables and preserved meats.
 They also took advantage of seasonal abundance to lay in stores of necessary supplies – things like flour, salt and dried herbs – to carry them through long winters and leaner times.
 They always had a supply of dried beans and pasta, canned chicken and tuna fish, and baking supplies.
-Food storage was not a chore, it was second nature (Step by step how to make a one year stockpile).
+Food storage was not a chore, it was second nature.

 There was always a way to make a meal out of food on hand, and the fresh catch or seasonal harvest was never wasted.